The election process

-The term of a board member is of two years, and terms in the board are staggered: each year four or five new board members are elected (in case of a tie, more members might be elected) to replace retiring board members.
-This ensures continuity in the Student Board.
+The Student Chapter Board is normally composed of eight to ten student volunteer members elected by the ISIE student members.
+The term of a board member is two years, and terms in the board are staggered: each year new board members are elected in October-November to replace retiring board members.
+Two continuing members of the Student Chapter Board take on the responsibilities of President and Vice-President respectively.
+This ensures continuity in the Student Chapter.

-The SCB will strive to ensure that there is at least one board member (new or continuing) who will be representing their region out of the current five world regions: Africa, Asia-Pacific, Latin America, Europe, and North America.
+The SCB strives to ensure that there is at least one board member (new or continuing) who will be representing their region out of the current five world regions: Africa, Asia-Pacific, Latin America, Europe, and North America.
 The world region selected for representation will be based on the country of the Institute or Organization the selected member is affiliated with.
-The SCB currently does not have a representative from Latin America; students in Latin America are strongly encouraged for nomination!

 Representatives work at the epicentre of ISIE activities and are thus expected to have a deep interest in all things related to industrial ecology.
 Being able to interact directly with students, researchers, and practitioners of Industrial Ecology is expected, and participation in IE related events is a plus.
-Board representatives attend a monthly online board meeting and work as a team with divided responsibilities to fulfil their roles including events planning and management, communications within and outside the student community, grant applications, and strategic planning regarding students within ISIE.
-For 2020 the Board will work on planning the 2021 ISIE Conference in a way that is safe and still impactful for all attendees.
+Board representatives attend a monthly online board meeting and work as a team with divided responsibilities to fulfill their roles including events planning and management, communications within and outside the student community, grant applications, etc.

 While fundamentally the position is not too demanding on a regular basis, the board members are expected to contribute their time to the efforts of the ISIE student community and have a proactive role in these activities.
 For example, candidates should be prepared to attend online meetings which are scheduled to suit the time differences of the other members from across the globe and to communicate with senior ISIE members.
 Failure to fulfil the expectations may lead to re-elections.